agentic-profile/agentic-profile-presence-service/README.md

 Accepts presence notifications and signals to agents when they are nearby.

-## Quickstart
+## Quickstart with Local Server

 1. Ensure you have a beta account for testing

 	$ node test/setup-beta-profile

-2. Start the serivce locally
+2. Start the service locally

 	$ yarn start